-The risks can be divided into financial risks on the one hand and operational and external risks on the other.
+The risks can be divided into financial risks as well as operational and external risks.
 BioArctic's operational and external risks mainly consist of risks related to research and development, clinical trials and dependence on key employees.

-A detailed description of exposure and risk management is presented in the Annual Report 2018, pp 44-46.
+A detailed description of exposure and risk management is presented in the Annual Report 2018, pages 44-46.
+The board has determined that the risks are unchanged.